Joegrundman/rambutan/_posts/2016-06-14-redux-middleware.md

 store.dispatch({"type": "SET_GOLD", "quantity": "22", "user": "Elizabeth" })
 ```

-Additionally, reducer functions must be pure functions, so any additional functionality,
+Additionally, reducer functions must be pure functions, so additional functionality,
-such as logging or ajax calls, must come from middleware.
+such as logging, must come from middleware.
 Fortunately this is not a difficult process.

 To illustrate this we can look at a simple Redux Middleware to allow shorthand actions.